 Do not miss Profile of the Bearded Man by the French Neoclassical painter Jean Auguste Dominique Ingres (below left) and the lovely portrait of Bertha Schlatter by Rudolf Koller, the Swiss Realist (below right).

-The display of Impressionist paintings housed in the Kunsthaus Zurich will in the near future be enhanced by the addition of the incomparable Emil Bührle Collection.
-At present, the strength of the Kunsthaus’ collection dates back to the late 19th Century when Symbolism was best represented in paintings by Arnold Böcklin (below).
+The display of Impressionist paintings housed in the Kunsthaus Zurich has been enhanced by the addition of the incomparable Emil Bührle Collection.
+The traditional strength of the Kunsthaus’ collection dates back to the late 19th century when Symbolism was best represented in paintings by Arnold Böcklin (below).

 Symbolism in Switzerland